High-Quality Unknown Object Instance Segmentation via Quadruple Boundary Error Refinement: Quadruple Boundary Error Refinement

+\textbf{Mask Perturbation.} To enhance the generalization of our model across arbitrary UOIS models, we avoid using initial segmentations from existing models during training.
+Instead, we apply diverse perturbations to ground truth masks, simulating both fine-grained and instance-level segmentation errors.
+For fine-grained errors, we employ random contour subsampling, dilation, and erosion operations \cite{cheng2020cascadepsp}.
+Instance-level errors are simulated through random mask removal and splitting of neighboring masks \cite{xie2022rice}.
+We also randomly add false positive instances using graph-based segmentation \cite{felzenszwalb2004efficient}.
+This approach generates a wide distribution of potential segmentation errors, enabling more robust training.
+Fig. \ref{fig4_c} illustrates an example of our perturbed masks, demonstrating the diversity and realism of the simulated errors.

-During the training of the INSTA-BEEER model, we used several loss functions: dice loss for error estimation ($L_{err}$), cross entropy loss for foreground segmentation ($L_{fg}$), MSE loss for center map ($L_{ctr}$) \cite{tompson2014joint}, and L1 loss for offset map ($L_{off}$) \cite{papandreou2018personlab}.
-The total loss $L$ is computed as follows.
+\textbf{Training.} QuBER, including its error estimator and error-informed refiner, is trained end-to-end.
+We employ a combination of loss comprising: standard dice loss for error estimation ($L_{err}$), cross-entropy loss for foreground segmentation ($L_{fg}$), MSE loss for center ($L_{ctr}$) \cite{tompson2014joint}, and L1 loss for offset ($L_{off}$) \cite{papandreou2018personlab}.
+The total loss $L$ is computed as follows: